viam-devrel/viamcodelabs/site/viamguides/src/cv-checkout/cv-checkout.md

 1. In the **OBJECTS** panel on the right, you'll see your beverage listed, with an object count of `1`.
 If you hover over this item, you'll see the `spindrift_pog` label appear in the image and the bounding box fill with color.
    ![drink annotated](assets/drinkAnnotated.png)
 1. Repeat this for the rest of the images that match the label.
 You can quickly navigate between images by pressing the `>` (right arrow) or `<` (left arrow) keys on your keyboard.
 1. Once you get to a new beverage, create another descriptive label, draw the bounding box, and repeat for the rest of the images of the same beverage.
-Double check that each image only has one label and detects the correct beverage!
+Double check that each image only has one label and detects the correct beverage! _(Multiple labels and therefore, bounding boxes, are allowed and make sense for more complex detections.
+Since we are just trying to accurately detect the correct beverage one at a time, one label per image is recommended for this codelab)_
    ![new drink label and annotation](assets/newLabelAnnotation.gif)
 1. When you are finished annotating all of your images, you can exit out of the annotation editor by clicking on the "X" in the top-left corner.
 Notice that a breakdown of your bounding box labels are calculated and displayed:
    <img src="assets/labelBreakdown.png" alt="label breakdown" width=300 />